Tips to help you develop positive behaviours in the workplace

 Whereas leadership is essentially a "language game," it is important to pay attention to the what, when and how of what is communicated.

-This means practising strategic communication, paying attention to the goals you wish to accomplish and finding the right words to express yourself.
+This means practicing strategic communication, paying attention to the goals you wish to accomplish and finding the right words to express yourself.

 In addition, good communicators pay special attention to their body language and non-verbal behaviour to ensure they are perceived as genuine and sincere.